BeepBoopBit/HLInt/Documentation/main.md

     * Initially set to false.
 Indicates whether the file has ended successfully with a semicolon.

 * `std::string _errorLogPath = "ERROR.log"`
-    * Private string variable that represents the path to the error log file.
+    * Private string variable initialized with a string value "ERROR.log" and represents the path to the error log file.

 * `std::ofstream _errorLog`
     * Private instance of the std::ofstream class, used for writing error messages to a file.